1999AZZAR/lru-caching-server/README.md

 - **Create & Cache**: POST endpoint inserts into DB and cache
 - **Error Handling** with clear HTTP status codes and messages
 - **Desktop Integration**: simple to hook into any desktop app (Electron, .NET, etc.)
+- **SQLite Fallback**: automatic in-memory DB when MariaDB is unavailable

 ---